Ovis canadensis sierrae

-The oldest known ewe documented in the Sierra Nevada lived to be 17 years in the Wheeler Ridge herd unit.
+The oldest known ewes documented in the Sierra Nevada have lived to be 17 years old.

-The most evident feature of Sierra Nevada Bighorn Sheep is the large curled brown horns that continue to grow throughout their lives.
-Both rams (males) and ewes (females) have horns, though the horns of rams are much larger and more curved.
-Horns are permanent and consist of a sheath of keratin (a hard protein found in fingernails and hair) covering a boney core.
-The most significant feature of Sierra Nevada Bighorn Sheep different from other subspecies is the shape of ram horns.
-Desert Bighorn rams have a tight narrow curl, while Sierra Nevada Bighorn Sheep have a more splayed horn conformation with a less pronounced curl.
+The most evident feature of Sierra Nevada bighorn sheep is the large curled brown horns that continue to grow throughout their lives.
+Both rams and ewes have horns, though the horns of rams are much larger and more curved.
+Horns are permanent and consist of a keratin sheath (a hard protein found in fingernails and hair) covering a boney core.
+The clearest physical difference between Sierra bighorn and other bighorn subspecies is the shape of ram horns.
+Desert bighorn rams have a tight narrow curl, while Sierra bighorn have a more splayed horn shape with a less pronounced curl.

-Note the wide flare of the Sierra Nevada Bighorn Sheep horns, which are smaller in size but far wider than those of the larger Desert Bighorn:
+Note the wide flare of the Sierra bighorn horns, which are smaller in size but far wider than those of the larger desert bighorn horns:

-Sierra Nevada Bighorn Sheep exhibit a range of coat coloration, ranging from a dark brown to almost white.
-Some variation in color is associated with seasonal molting with animals typically looking darker following loss of their winter coat during summer.
-Animals also experience considerable bleaching, particularly those that winter in the alpine caused by exposure to extreme solar radiation that reflects off of snow.
-Bighorn sheep also possess a characteristic white rump patch that is particularly prominent when the coat is dark.
+Sierra bighorn exhibit a range of coat coloration, from dark brown to almost white.
+Some variation in color is associated with seasonal molting; animals typically look darker in summer following loss of their winter coats.
+Animals can also experience considerable bleaching due to exposure to extreme solar radiation that reflects off of snow, particularly if they winter in the alpine.
+Sierra bighorn also possess a characteristic white rump patch that is more prominent when their coats are dark.

-Sierra Nevada Bighorn Sheep rely on keen eyesight to detect predators.
+Sierra bighorn rely on keen eyesight to detect predators.
 While their hearing is good, they do not possess the large ears of forest ungulates such as mule deer that are particularly dependent upon audible detection of predators.

-Bighorn sheep are built for moving short distances, rapidly, over steep, rocky terrain, which is their means of escaping predators.
+Bighorn sheep are built for moving short distances rapidly, over steep, rocky terrain, which is their means of escaping predators.
 Compared to ungulates that flee across more level terrain, they have shorter, stockier legs with fore limbs that appear shorter than their hind limbs.
-The rump musculature is particularly well developed.
+Rump musculature is particularly well developed.

-The number of Sierra Nevada Bighorn Sheep in pre-historic times is unknown, but the population likely exceeded 1,000 individuals.
-By the beginning of the 20th century, Sierra Nevada Bighorn Sheep had declined to nine known herds.
-By 1948, only five herds remained.
-Bighorn sheep persisted in only two areas in the Sierra Nevada by the 1970s, in the vicinity of Mt.
+The number of Sierra bighorn in pre-historic times is unknown, but the population likely exceeded 1,000 individuals.
+By the beginning of the 20th century, Sierra bighorn had declined to 9 known herds.
+By 1948, only 5 herds remained.
+Bighorn sheep persisted in only 2 areas in the Sierra Nevada by the 1970s, in the vicinity of Mt.
 Baxter and Mt.
 Williamson.
-Historic declines were attributed to competition and diseases from domestic livestock, particularly domestic sheep, unregulated hunting, predation, and changes in habitat.
+Historic declines were attributed to competition and diseases from domestic livestock (particularly domestic sheep), unregulated hunting, predation, and changes in habitat.
 Between 1979 and 1988, translocations from Mt.
 Baxter to Wheeler Ridge, Mt.
-Langley, and Lee Vining Canyon expanded the distribution of bighorn to three new areas of the Sierra Nevada, but numbers fluctuated between 300 and 100 animals.
+Langley, and Lee Vining Canyon expanded the distribution of bighorn to 3 new areas of the Sierra, but numbers fluctuated between 300 and 100 animals.
 By 1995, just prior to listing under the federal Endangered Species Act (ESA), the population was about 100 animals.
-Since 1999, following listing under the ESA, the population trend has been upwards.
-In 2016 the population estimate is over 600 animals.
+In 2016 the population estimate was over 600 animals.

-Sierra Nevada Bighorn Sheep live exclusively in the Sierra Nevada of California.
-Historically they inhabited an extensive region that spanned from Sonora Pass in the north to Olancha Peak in the south; they also were found as far west as the Mineral King region within Sequoia National Park.
-Today they occupy 14 of the 16 herd units identified within the Sierra Nevada Bighorn Sheep Recovery Plan (PDF) for recovery along with one additional herd unit later identified (Cathedral) (see map).
+Sierra bighorn sheep live exclusively in the Sierra Nevada of California.
+Historically they inhabited an extensive region that spanned from Sonora Pass in the north to Olancha Peak in the south; they were also found as far west as the Mineral King region within Sequoia National Park.
+Today they occupy 12 of the 16 herd units identified in the Sierra Nevada Bighorn Sheep Recovery Plan (PDF)(opens in new tab) along with 2 additional herds, Cathedral Range and Bubbs Creek (see map (JPG)(opens in new tab)).
 The northernmost populations lie along the eastern boundary of Yosemite National Park (Excelsior Peak).
-Other herds are distributed further south along the western slopes of the Owens Valley to the southeastern boundary of Sequoia National Park (Mt.
-Langley).
-The recovery area encompasses two national parks (Yosemite and Sequoia-Kings Canyon), four national forests (Inyo, Humboldt-Toiyabe, Sierra, and Sequoia), and lands managed by the Bureau of Land Management.
+Other herds are distributed farther south along the western slopes of the Owens Valley to the southeastern boundary of Sequoia National Park (Mt.
+Langley) and down to Olancha Peak.
+The recovery area encompasses 2 national parks (Yosemite and Sequoia-Kings Canyon), 4 national forests (Inyo, Humboldt-Toiyabe, Sierra, and Sequoia), and lands managed by the Bureau of Land Management.
 The recovery area is almost entirely federal land and most of it is in federally designated wilderness areas (John Muir, Ansel Adams, Hoover, and Golden Trout).

-Typical Sierra Nevada Bighorn Sheep terrain is rough, rocky and steep; it also encompasses alpine meadows, summit plateaus, and hanging meadows fed by springs within escape terrain.
-This topography affords them an advantage in avoiding predation through easy access to escape terrain adjacent to areas where more forage may be available.
+Typical Sierra bighorn terrain is rough, rocky and steep.
+It also encompasses alpine meadows, summit plateaus, and hanging meadows fed by springs within escape terrain.
+This topography affords bighorn an advantage in avoiding predation through easy access to escape terrain adjacent to areas where more forage may be available.

-Herd units provide distinct winter and summer ranges that provide increased availability of nutrients and less snow at lower elevations during the winter and early spring.
+Many herd units contain distinct winter and summer ranges that provide increased availability of nutrients and less snow at lower elevations during the winter and early spring.
 Summer range is typically at high elevations (10,000 – 14,000 ft) where animals have access to alpine vegetation.
 Winter range is more typically at lower elevations (5,000 – 9,000 ft), although some bighorn do winter in the alpine (11,000 – 12,000 ft).
-Bighorn favor open terrain because they use acute eyesight to avoid predators.
-They generally avoid heavily forested areas and other dense vegetation.
+Bighorn favor open terrain because they use their acute eyesight to detect predators.
+They tend to avoid heavily forested areas and other dense vegetation.

 and typically use the same winter and summer ranges each year, although variation exists in whether an individual winters high or low every year.
-While most bighorn sheep prefer to use an established home range during their lifetime, some colonization of adjacent habitat does occur.
+While most bighorn sheep prefer to use an established home range during their lifetime, some colonization of adjacent habitat occurs.

 Food Habits and Nutrition

-Sierra Nevada Bighorn Sheep are ruminant herbivores.
+Bighorn sheep are ruminant herbivores.
 Their diet includes grasses, herbacious plants, and shrubs.
-They are very selective feeders that choose the most nutritious forage available.
-New plant growth is the most nutritious, although this varies by species.
+They are selective feeders that choose the most nutritious forage available.
+New plant growth is the most nutritious, although this varies by plant species.
 Consequently, diet composition varies by season.
 During periods when nutritional intake exceeds demand, nutritional reserves (fat) are stored for use during leaner winter periods and for reproduction.

 The breeding season generally extends from mid-October through mid-December.
 Bighorn sheep have approximately a six-month gestation period with most ewes giving birth to one lamb per year.
 The lambing period is typically mid-April through mid-June.
 Lambs are very mobile within a few days of birth.
-Lambs are tyically weaned by five months of age.
+They are typically weaned by five months of age.

-In each herd the rams establish a dominance hierarchy during a rutting period that begins prior to breeding.
+In each herd the rams establish a dominance hierarchy during the rutting period that begins prior to breeding.
 Rams engage in battles to determine dominance.
 Dominance is expressed via visual displays.
 Dominance interactions include displacement from a bedding site, kicking, butting, neck wrestling, and fights; horn clashes are the most widely known of these interactions.
-A horn clash can sound like a rifle shot, and can be heard for long distances during battles.
-The most dominant rams are tyically those with the largest bodies and horns.
+A horn clash can sound like a rifle shot, and can be heard for long distances.
+The most dominant rams are typically those with the largest bodies and horns.
 Dominance allows mating access to estrous females.
-Bighorn sheep follow a poygynous mating strategy whereby the dominant males do most of the breeding.
+Bighorn sheep follow a polygynous mating strategy whereby the dominant males do most of the breeding.

-The Sierra Nevada Bighorn Sheep was listed as an endangered species on January 3, 2000, following emergency listing on April 20, 1999, under the federal Endangered Species Act (ESA).
+Sierra bighorn sheep were listed as an endangered species on January 3, 2000, following emergency listing on April 20, 1999, under the federal Endangered Species Act (ESA).
 In 1999, they also were moved from threatened to endangered status under the California Endangered Species Act (CESA).

 Management and Conservation

-Disease from domestic sheep and goats, predation, inbreeding depression (low genetic diversity), and small population size (causing increased effects from weather, climate, avalanches and other unpredictable natural events) threaten the recovery of Sierra Nevada Bighorn Sheep.
+Disease from domestic sheep and goats, predation, inbreeding depression (low genetic diversity), and small population size (causing increased effects from weather, climate, avalanches, and other unpredictable natural events) threaten the recovery of Sierra bighorn sheep.
 The potential for these factors to interact and reduce demographic rates (survival and reproduction) is termed an extinction vortex.
-The concern is that a Sierra Nevada bighorn sheep population with insufficient survival and reproduction will decline in numbers and go extinct if the factors causing the decline are not reversed.
+The concern is that a Sierra bighorn sheep population with insufficient survival and reproduction will decline in numbers and go extinct if the factors causing the decline are not reversed.

-Goals for downlisting to threatened status are (1) 305 females (>1 year) distributed among the 4 recovery units, (2) occupancy of 12 specified herd units, and (3) successf ulimplementation of measures to prevent contact between bighorn sheep and domestic sheep and goats.
-Additional goals for delisting mandate that the required number and distribution of bighorn sheep persist for a minimum of seven years without management intervention.
-Currently, each of the 12 required herd units have bighorn sheep, as well as 1 of the non-required herd units and the Cathedral Range not discussed in the Recovery Plan.
+Goals for downlisting to threatened status are (1) 305 females (>1 year) distributed among the 4 recovery units, (2) occupancy of 12 specified herd units, and (3) successful implementation of measures to prevent contact between bighorn sheep and domestic sheep and goats.
+Additional goals for delisting mandate that the required number and distribution of bighorn sheep persist for a minimum of 7 years without management intervention.
+Currently, each of the 12 required herd units have bighorn sheep, as well as 2 non-required herd units.